teslo777/vscode-docs/blogs-external/2017/Eclipse-Newsletter/blog.md

 ## Summary

-Still to be written.
-Something like: the protocol was originally VS Code specific.
-Great to see how the OS community picked it up, improved it and adopted it in other clients and developed a server ecosystem around it.
+The initial motivation for us to do the language server protocol was to ease the writing of linters and language server for VS Code.
+It was great to see how the open source community picked it up, gave feedback, improved it and most importantly adopted it for other clients and developed a language server ecosystem around it.
+We would never have been able to do this by ourselves.